-What Does Triggered Mean?
+What Does It Mean When Someone Is Triggered?
 Understanding Trauma Responses

 “Triggered” has become one of those words that gets thrown around everywhere.